btd/rollup-plugin-visualizer/README.md

 ## Disclaimer about generated files

-Generated files does not and never will be contain your source code (contents of files).
-They can contains only js/html/css code required to build chart (plugin code) and statistical information about your source code.
+Generated html files do not and never will contain your source code (contents of files).
+They can contain only js/html/css code required to build chart (plugin code) and statistical information about your source code.

 This statistical information can contain:
-* byte size of files included in bundled
+* size of files included in bundle
 * size of files included in source map
 * file's path
 * files hierarchy (fs tree for your files)